agiledev-students-spring2023/final-project-nyuthrift/UX-DESIGN.md

 ## Chat
 #### Description
 When you click 'Contact Seller' on a product page, the user can start a 1 on 1 chat with the seller.
 Clicking the profile picture of the seller within the chat will allow the user to view the seller's profile.
+In addition, the user can start a chat with another user by clicking 'Message User' from another person's profile.
 #### Image
 ![Home](/ux-design/images/Chat.png)